 Chat with a local specialist who can help organize your trip.

-Day 4: Look for Wild Horses & Birds of Prey
+Day 4: Trek into the Park to Spot Wild Horses & Birds of Prey

 Looking for more inspiration for your trip to Mongolia?
-Check out these other Mongolia itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Check out these other Mongolia itineraries, explore different ways to spend five days in Mongolia, or discover the best time to visit Mongolia.